7.3 magnitude earthquake hits off coast of Indonesia – KION546

 7.3 magnitude earthquake hits off coast of Indonesia

-A 7.3-magnitude earthquake struck off eastern Indonesia on Tuesday, according to the US Geological Survey (USGS).
+A powerful 7.3-magnitude earthquake struck off Indonesia’s eastern coast on Tuesday, according to the United States Geological Survey (USGS), prompting people in nearby towns to run into the streets and seek higher ground.

-The quake struck 112 kilometers (69 miles) north of Maumere, on Indonesia’s Flores Island.

 The-CNN-Wire